jordannholmes/FinalProject/README.md

 ## Introduction

 ### Background
 This project utilizes data found with Environmental DNA (eDNA) analysis, specifically of plant species.
 This source of DNA serves as a type of genetic marker that can be used to identify specific plant species based on traces of their unique genetic material.
 By identifying the plant species, ecologists have the ability to monitor biodiversity and practice proper conservation tactics to preserve plant species in a tested area. eDNA of plants can be found in the forms of pollen, spores, scales, etc. in geographic areas of study.
-For the purposes of this program, the input data is an eDNA / anacapa output table.
+For the purposes of this program, the input data is an eDNA / anacapa output table consisting of 149 sample entries.

 This program takes publicly available databases and allows the user to easily retrieve trait data of a plant species found within a dataset.
 The TR8 program within R can be utilized by plant ecologists when an accumulation of trait data about plant species needs to be collected from various databases at once.
 The available databases where TR8 obtains the functional data for plant species includes the following: